herttaleinonen/Dynamic_visual_environments/README.md

 where 𝐻(𝑒, 𝑣) and 𝐹(𝑒, 𝑣) are hit and false-alarm rates, 𝑒 standing for retinal eccentricity and 𝑣 for object velocity, and $\Phi^{-1}$ is the inverse cumulative normal distribution.
 The resulting values were interpolated across eccentricity to obtain a continuous sensitivity function 𝑆(𝑒, 𝑣) for each velocity condition.
+At each time step 𝑡, each object 𝑖 produces a noisy internal sensory sample $z_{i,t}$ which was modelled as a Gaussian random variable:

 $$
 z_{i,t}\sim